manunamz/jekyll-bonsai/_entries/people.md

 id: e170d5e122
 title: People
 desc: ''
-updated: 1627576254836
+updated: 1627997142916
 created: 1620685947743
 status: 🎋
 ---

 This template aims to be as humane and people-friendly as possible.

-See child notes for descriptions.
+See child nodes for descriptions.